IBM/AI-on-Power-Level3/docs/Lab2/lab2-hands-on-guide.md

      ![image](https://github.com/user-attachments/assets/50330a50-d662-4967-83a3-86e5618fc1ce)

-7. Run the below set of commands to deploy milvus DB.
+7. Run the following set of commands to deploy milvus DB.

      `cd Part2-RAG/milvus-deployment` **(A)**